-Cattails are a very familiar sight along the shore of any marsh, pond, lake, river or drainage ditch.
+Cattails grow along the shores of marshes, ponds, lakes, rivers or drainage ditches.
 They are a tall, stiff plant, often reaching 10" tall.
-The leaves look like giant blades of grass, about one inch wide and 1-2' long.
-The flower has two parts; a brown cylinder (the female part), and a yellow spike (the male part) and grows from the center of the plant on a tall, circular stalk.
-Cattails are usually found in a dense stands and provide cover for numerous species birds and aquatic species.
-Blooming Time: July and August.
+The leaves look like giant blades of grass, about 1" wide and 1-2' long.
+The tiny, numerous flowers grow along a spike.
+The lower portion of the spike has the female flowers which are dark brown and the upper portion is covered with male flowers that are yellow.
+Cattails are usually found in dense stands and provide cover for numerous species birds and aquatic species.